sourcecred/docs/docs/beta/plugins/initiatives.md

 There's one argument here:

 - **`initiatives.remoteUrl`**: The URL where we can find the _canonical_ Initiatives in a browser.
-Note we're pointing to the `master` branch in the example, as the _canonical_ is important.
+Note we're pointing to the `main` branch in the example, as the _canonical_ is important.

 ### 3. Loading a project with Initiatives